 - admission to a virtual or administrative ward

-- stillborn babies
+- a baby classified as stillborn

 - patients who are dead on arrival (other than admissions for organ procurement)

 - an episode of care provided entirely in a non-admitted setting, for example:

 - Emergency Departments (ED)

-- o outpatient clinics
+- outpatient clinics

 - community based clinics

-- o patient's home (excluding Hospital in the Home (HITH)) - service areas other than an inpatient ward or unit (e.g. community or outreach services) - residential aged care or flexible care.
+- o patient's home (Hospital in the Home (HITH) is included) - service areas other than an inpatient ward or unit (e.g. community or outreach services) - residential aged care or flexible care.